Canadian Brass: History

-The first recordings the Brass created were for the CBC radio transcription service, including their very first major concert in Toronto the summer of 1971.
+The first recordings the Brass created were for the CBC Radio transcription service, CBC Records, including their very first major concert in Toronto the summer of 1971.
 Record producer Eleanor Sniderman discovered the group and put the group on its first commercial LPs in 1973 and 1974, which then attracted major artist management in New York City.
 In 1977, the same year the Brass represented North America in the People's Republic of China, a live radio broadcast on WQXR was heard by multi-Grammy award-winning producer Jay Saks, who was impressed, and brought the group to the prestigious RCA Red Seal label.
 The ensemble was then scouted by CBS records, soon to be Sony, where they recorded with the Berlin Philharmonic, New York Philharmonic and Boston Symphony brass players, establishing a repertoire that is now standard for expanded brass ensembles.

 When the group's former manager, Costa Pilavachi, assumed the post of "Head of A&R" at Philips Records in the Netherlands, he lured the Brass to his new label, establishing a new European presence for the group.
 In 1992, the Brass returned to RCA, releasing fourteen albums in eight years, including Bach's Goldberg Variations, for which the group won a German Echo award.

 Stuart Laughton founded Opening Day in 1993, as a recording company specializing in Canadian performers and compositions (five JUNO nominations and a win resulted).
 By 2003 Laughton was seeking a partner for the heavy work load, and in talks with Chuck Daellenbach agreed to share, then relinquish control.
 Daellenbach extended the scope of the company, creating Opening Day Entertainment Group and entering into partnership with producer Trey Mills later that year.
 Mills signed over to Mary Beth Daellenbach in December, 2007.
 Opening Day Entertainment Group remains an independent recording label now directed by Mary Beth Daellenbach.
 As of 2014 ODEG has released over 70 CDs for artists in a variety of genres.